Types of Salespersons

 In some industries/ notably pharmaceuticals and building industry, the sales task is not to close the sale but to persuade the customer to specify the seller’s products.
 Medical representatives calling on doctors cannot make a direct sale since the doctor does not buy drugs but prescribes them for patients.
 Architects also act as specifiers rather than buyers.
 In these situations, the selling task is to educate and build goodwill for the company.

 - Technical Support Sales People: Where a product is highly technical and the negotiations are complex, a salesperson may be supported by product and financial specialists who can provide the detailed technical and financial information required by customers.
-This may be on-going as part of a key account team or as temporary basis with the specialist being called into the selling situation whenever required.
+This may be ongoing as part of a key account team or on a temporary basis with the specialist being called into the selling situation whenever required.

 - Merchandisers: They provide sales support in retail and wholesaling selling.
 Sales to individual outlets are supported by merchandisers who give advice on display, implement sales promotions, check stock levels, and maintain contact with store managers.